Skip to main content

 Intro to Forces & Newton's Second Law

-The relationship between force, mass, and acceleration indicates that if the force applied to an object is altered, the resulting acceleration will also change, provided the mass remains constant.
-Halving the force while keeping the mass the same will result in a proportional decrease in acceleration, illustrating the direct relationship outlined in Newton's Second Law.
+The relationship between force and acceleration indicates that if the force applied to an object is changed, the acceleration will also change accordingly, assuming the mass remains constant.
+Specifically, if the force is halved, the acceleration will also be halved, demonstrating the direct proportionality between force and acceleration as described by Newton's Second Law.

 Recommended video: